Dosage Form: tablet, film coated

 - Bicalutamide tablets can be taken with or without food.

-- If you take too many Bicalutamide tablets, call your healthcare provider or Poison Control Center or go to the nearest hospital emergency room right away.
+- If you take too much Bicalutamide tablets, call your healthcare provider or Poison Control Center or go to the nearest hospital emergency room right away.

-Driving and operating machinery.
-Do not drive, operate machinery, or do other dangerous activities until you know how Bicalutamide tablets affect you.
+- Do not drive, operate machinery, or do other dangerous activities until you know how Bicalutamide tablets affects you.
+Bicalutamide can make you sleepy.

-- Poor blood sugar control can happen in people who take Bicalutamide tablets in combination with LHRH medicines.
+- Blood sugar problems.
+Poor blood sugar control can happen in people who take Bicalutamide tablets in combination with LHRH medicines.

 The most common side effects of Bicalutamide tablets include: